firemodels/bot/Bundlebot/README.md

 3. Run the script `run_bundlebot.sh` on a Linux or OSX computer or `run_bundlebot.bat` on a Windows computer to build the applications and bundle.

-To build a release bundle for fds repo tag FDS6.7.5 and smv repo tag SMV6.7.15 one would cd to the directdory bot/Bundlebot and then run the command
+To build a release bundle for fds repo tag FDS6.7.5 and smv repo tag SMV6.7.15 one would cd to the directory bot/Bundlebot and then run the command
 ```
 ./run_bundlebot.sh -F FDS6.7.5 -S SMV6.7.15 -r